-The expected (most likely) AAB, AAC, incremental AAB, and incremental AAC for each alternative are presented in Error!
-Reference source not found..
+The expected (most likely) AAB, AAC, incremental AAB, and incremental AAC for each alternative are presented in Table C-14.
 AAC are calculated based on the total investment costs for each alternative as well as interest during construction (IDC) and additional monitoring costs incurred during the 50-year study period.
-Since each alternative produces a BCR greater than 1.0, all alternatives are economically justified.
+AAB are calculated based on the sum of all benefits (navigation, CSRM, and recreational) represented at present value and annualized across the 50-year study period.
+Alternatives 3 and 4 produce a BCR greater than 1.0 and are economically justified.
 The Recommended Plan is Alternative 4 as it provides the greatest net benefits.